Department of Life, Health & Environmental Sciences

 University of L'Aquila

-Simone Fattorini is a teacher of mathematics and science in a middle school.
-He is an ecologist and a zoologist with broad interests, involving insect biogeography, ecology and conservation in island, coastal and urban ecosystems.
+Simone Fattorini is an ecologist and a zoologist with broad interests, involving insect biogeography, ecology and conservation in island, coastal and urban ecosystems.
 He is also interested in the study of vertebrate and invertebrate macroecological patterns.
-He has taught Applied Ecology at “Roma Tre” University and he has worked at the Italian Agency for the Environmental Protection (now ISPRA).

-He has published 73 papers (38 as a single author) in ISI journals (total impact factor 2012 scores: 176.
-807; h-index from Web of Science: 14) and 62 papers in other journals or as book chapters.
-He also edited the book ‘Insect Ecology and Conservation’ for Research Signpost.
+He has published 110 papers (45 as a single author) in ISI journals with a total impact factor (2016 scores) of 276.373 and 73 papers in other journals or as book chapters.
+He is associated editor of the Journal of Biogeography.

 His current research projects include: 1) Identification of priority areas for invertebrate conservation; 2) Analysis of ecological and paleogeographical factors determining faunal patterns on islands; 3) Factors responsible for animal community organization and evolutionary dynamics at microsite scale; 4) Analysis of large scale biodiversity patterns of terrestrial and marine animals; 5) Evolutionary biology of parasitism.